remixz/publish-release/README.md

   --skipAssetChecks               Don't check if assets exist or not.
 False by default.

+  --skipDuplicatedAssets          Pass this flag if you don't want the plugin to replace assets with the same
+                                  name.
+False by default.

   --assets [files]                Comma-separated list of filenames.
                                   Ex: --assets foo.txt,bar.zip